Training Methods and Nutrition for Muscle Mass Building

 1. Train to failure (or close to it) for muscle building.

 You want to "feel the burn" and produce lactic acid during your sets.
-This method helps boost growth hormone, testosterone, and nitric oxide.
-All of these work to improve muscle mass.
+This helps boost growth hormone, testosterone, and nitric oxide.
+All of these work to build muscle mass.

 2. Vary your program with drop-sets, negative reps, explosive training, high reps training, and stability training.